 Growth rates are calculated as annual averages and represented as percentages.
-Except where noted, growth rates of values are computed from constant-price or real-value series.
-Three principal methods are used to calculate growth rates: the least-squares method, the exponential endpoint, and the geometric endpoint.
-Rates of change from one period to the next are calculated as proportional changes from the earlier period which is equivalent to the logarithmic transformation of the compound growth equation,
+Except where noted, growth rates of values are computed from constant price series.
+Three principal methods are used to calculate growth rates: least squares, exponential endpoint, and geometric endpoint.
+Rates of change from one period to the next are calculated as proportional changes from the earlier period.

 Least-squares growth rate.
 Least-squares growth rates are used wherever there is a sufficiently long time series to permit a reliable calculation.
-No growth rate is calculated if more than half of the observations in a period are missing.
+No growth rate is calculated if more than half the observations in a period are missing.

-The least-squares growth rate, r, is estimated by fitting a linear regression trendline to the logarithmic annual values of the variable in the relevant period.
-The regression equation takes the form
+The least-squares growth rate, r, is estimated by fitting a linear regression trend line to the logarithmic annual values of the variable in the relevant period.
+More specifically, the regression equation takes the form which is equivalent to the logarithmic transformation of the compound growth equation,